dominodatalab/domino-training-wine-quality/README.md

 #### Step 3: View versions and Job history

-In the *Details* tab of the Job run, you can see what versions of the code, software, and hardware were executed, along with details about who ran the Job and when.
+In the *Details* tab of the Job run, you can see what versions of the code, software, and hardware were executed, along with details about who ran the job and when.

 1. Click on the *Results* tab of the job.
 2. Scroll down to view the visualizations and other outputs of the job.